Getting started

 Localization and server components

-To add localization you must import import 'dayjs/locale/x';
+To add localization, you must import import 'dayjs/locale/x'; in your application (x is the locale name)

-or on each component individually.
+and set locale either on DatesProvider or on each component individually.

-Example of setting locale on DatesProvider:
+Example of setting the locale on DatesProvider:

 The code above works in all environments, except Next.js app router.

-If you are using Next.js app router, you must add 'use client';
+If you are using Next.js app router, you must add 'use client'; to the

-top of the file where you are importing dayjs/locale/x
+top of the file where you are importing dayjs/locale/x – locale data

 is required both on client and server.